jsandler18/jsandler18.github.io/_tutorial/interrupts.md

     while(1);
 }
 ```
 This is the quick and easy way to define exception handlers that we don't really care about yet.
-Later we are going to remove those attributes and create a custom handler in assembly that will call these functions.
+We didn't include an attribute on the IRQ handler because we want to have a custom handler in assembly that will call irq_handler.

 Now that we have defined the handlers, we can set up the exception table.
 This is done entirely in assembly to avoid gcc "optimizing" our access of memory address 0.
 Here is the code: